-7.2.3.1 Interviews with present and past owners, operators, and occupants of the property; see Section 10, and

-7.2.3.2 Interviews with local government officials; see Section 11,

-7.2.4 Report-Evaluation and report; see Section 12.

-7.3 Coordination of Parts:

-7.3.1 Parts Used in Concert-The records review, site reconnaissance, and interviews are intended to be used in concert with each other.
+- 7.2.3.1 Interviews with present and past owners, operators, and occupants of the property; see Section 10, and - 7.2.3.2 Interviews with local government officials; see Section 11, and - 7.2.4 Report-Evaluation and report; see Section 12. - 7.3 Coordination of Parts: - 7.3.1 Parts Used in Concert-The records review, site reconnaissance, and interviews are intended to be used in concert with each other.
 If information from one source indicates the need for more information, other sources may be available to provide information.
-For example, if a previous use of the property as a gasoline station is identified through the records review, but the present owner and occupants interviewed report no knowledge of an underground storage tank, the person conducting the site reconnaissance should be alert for signs of the professional shall, based on professional judgment, evaluate the relevant lines of evidence obtained as part of the Phase I ESA process, to identify recognized environmental conditions in connection with the property.

-7.3.2 User Obligations-The environmental professional shall note in the report whether or not the user has reported to the environmental professional information pursuant to Section 6.

-7.4 No Sampling-This practice does not include any testing or sampling of materials (for example, soil, water, air, or building materials).

-7.5 Who May Conduct a Phase I:

-7.5.1 Environmental Professional's Duties-The environmental site assessment must be performed by the environmental professional or conducted under the supervision or responsible charge of the environmental professional.
-The identification of areas of environmental interest, interviews and site reconnaissance shall be performed by a person possessing sufficient training and experience necessary to conduct the identification of areas of environmental interest, site reconnaissance and interviews in accordance with this practice, and having the ability to identify issues relevant to recognized environmental conditions in connection with the property.
-At a minimum, the environmental professional must be involved in identifying areas of environmental interest, planning the site reconnaissance and interviews.
-Review and interpretation of information upon which the report is based shall be performed by the environmental professional.

-7.5.2 Information Obtained From Others-Information for the records review needed for completion of a Phase I Environmental Site Assessment may be provided by a number of parties including government agencies, third-party vendors, the user, and present and past owners and occupants of the property, provided that the information is obtained by or under the supervision of an environmental professional or is obtained by a third-party vendor specializing in retrieval of the information specified in Section 8.
+For example, if a previous use of the property as a gasoline station is identified through the records review, but the present owner and occupants interviewed report no knowledge of an underground storage tank, the person conducting the site reconnaissance should be alert for signs of the presence of an underground storage tank.
+The environmental professional shall, based on professional judgment, evaluate the relevant lines of evidence obtained as a part of the Phase I process to identify recognized environmental conditions in connection with the property. - 7.3.2 User's Obligations-The environmental professional shall note in the report whether or not the user has reported to the environmental professional information pursuant to Section 6. - 7.4 No Sampling-This practice does not include any testing or sampling of materials (for example, soil, water, air, building materials). - 7.5 Who May Conduct a Phase I: - 7.5.1 Environmental Professional's Duties-The environmental site assessment must be performed by the environmental professional or conducted under the supervision or responsible charge of the environmental professional.
+The interviews and site reconnaissance shall be performed by a person possessing sufficient training and experience necessary to conduct the site reconnaissance and interviews in accordance with this practice, and having the ability to identify issues relevant to recognized environmental conditions in connection with the property.
+At a minimum, the environmental professional must be involved in planning the site reconnaissance and interviews.
+Review and interpretation of information upon which the report is based shall be performed by the environmental professional. - 7.5.2 Information Obtained From Others-Information for the records review needed for completion of a Phase I Environmental Site Assessment may be provided by a number of parties including government agencies, third-party vendors, the user, and present and past owners and occupants of the property, provided that the information is obtained by or under the supervision of an environmental professional or is obtained by a third-party vendor specializing in retrieval of the information specified in Section 8.
 Prior assessments may also contain information that will be appropriate for usage in a current environmental site assessment provided the prior usage procedures set forth in Sections 8, 9, and 10 are followed.
-The environmental professional(s) participating in the site reconnaissance and responsible for the report shall review all of the information provided.
-7.5.2.1 Reliance-An environmental professional is not required to verify independently the information provided but may rely on information provided unless he or she has actual knowledge that certain information is incorrect or unless it is obvious that certain information is incorrect based on other information obtained in the Phase I Environmental Site Assessment or otherwise actually known to the environmental professional.
+The environmental professional(s) responsible for the report shall review all of the information provided. - 7.5.2.1 Reliance-An environmental professional is not required to verify independently the information provided but may rely on information provided unless he or she has actual knowledge that certain information is incorrect or unless it is obvious that certain information is incorrect based on other information obtained in the Phase I Environmental Site Assessment or otherwise actually known to the environmental professional.